Criteria and restrictions to access reception conditions

 Right to reception: subsequent applications

-The Reception Act provides the possibility for Fedasil to refuse reception to asylum seekers who lodge a second or further subsequent asylum application, until their asylum application is deemed admissible by the CGRS.[19]
-This is unless Fedasil is informed that they have a pending or granted request for a prolongation of the reception.[20]
-Between the moment of the subsequent application and the admissibility decision by the CGRS, asylum seekers who were refused reception nevertheless have the right to medical assistance from Fedasil and to free legal representation.
-Once the CGRS has deemed the application admissible, the right to reception is reactivated.
+The Reception Act provides the possibility for Fedasil to refuse reception to asylum seekers who lodge a second or further subsequent asylum application, until their asylum application is deemed admissible by the CGRS.[83]
+This is unless Fedasil is informed that they have a pending or granted request for a prolongation of reception.[84]
+Between the moment of the subsequent application and the admissibility decision by the CGRS, asylum seekers who are refused reception nevertheless have the right to medical assistance from Fedasil and to free legal representation.
+Once the CGRS has deemed the application admissible, the right to access reception is reactivated.
 Asylum seekers must then present themselves to the dispatching desk to be allocated a reception place.

 If the asylum seeker has not obtained reception from Fedasil during the first stage of the procedure and the CGRS declares the subsequent asylum application inadmissible, he or she will not be entitled to reception during the appeal with the CALL.

-Article 4 of the Reception Act is aligned with the recast Reception Conditions Directive and explicitly states that decisions which limit or withdraw the right to reception should be in line with the principle of proportionality, should be individually motivated and based on the particular situation of the person concerned, especially with regard to vulnerable persons.
+Article 4 of the Reception Act is aligned with the recast Reception Conditions Directive and explicitly states that decisions which limit or withdraw the right to reception should be in line with the principle of proportionality, should be individually motivated and based on the particular situation of the person concerned, especially concerning vulnerable persons.
 Health care and a dignified standard of living should be ensured at all times.
-According to the Constitutional Court this decision is only legal in cases of abuse of the asylum procedure, e.g. when the person applies for asylum for the sole purpose of extending the right to reception.[21]
+According to the Constitutional Court, this decision is only legal in cases of abuse of the asylum procedure, e.g. when the person applies for asylum for the sole purpose of extending the right to reception.[85]
+In practice, however, Fedasil systematically refuses to assign a reception place to subsequent applicants until their asylum application is declared admissible by the CGRS.
+On multiple occasions, labour Courts have ordered Fedasil to motivate such decisions individually and consider all case elements.[86]
+As a result, subsequent applicants often obtain reception after challenging such decisions in front of the courts.
+However, applicants who do not manage to contact a lawyer are left without access to reception.
+The Federal Mediator has been steadily receiving complaints in the last years, including from families with minor children, having been refused reception after lodging a subsequent application for international protection.
+In several cases, Fedasil has reviewed its decision after intervention by the Federal Mediator and has granted the applicants reception.[87]

 Right to reception: Dublin procedure

-After the maximum time period allowed by the Dublin Regulation to transfer the asylum seeker to the responsible Member State has passed (6 months in principle, possibly extended to maximum 18 months), Belgium becomes responsible for the application by default and a reception place is re-assigned when the person presents him or herself to the Immigration Office and the Immigration Office has reopened the first application (see Dublin).
+After the maximum period allowed by the Dublin Regulation to transfer the asylum seeker to the responsible Member State has passed (6 months in principle, possibly extended to maximum 18 months), Belgium becomes responsible for the application by default and a reception place is re-assigned when the person presents him or herself to the Immigration Office and the Immigration Office has reopened the first application (see Dublin).

-Asylum seekers who are sent back to Belgium following a Dublin procedure are often considered as subsequent applicants (see Situation of Dublin Returnees).
-As a consequence, they often only get shelter after their asylum application is taken into consideration by the CGRS.
+Asylum seekers sent back to Belgium following a Dublin procedure are often considered subsequent applicants (see Situation of Dublin Returnees).
+Consequently, they often only get shelter after their asylum application is taken into consideration by the CGRS.
 In the case where an asylum seeker has left Belgium before the first interview, he or she will have gotten a “technical refusal” in his or her first asylum procedure.
-When this asylum seeker is then sent back to Belgium following a Dublin procedure and lodges his or her asylum application again, the CGRS is legally obliged to take it into consideration.[35]
+When this asylum seeker is then sent back to Belgium following a Dublin procedure and lodges his or her asylum application again, the CGRS is legally obliged to take it into consideration.[98]
 Nonetheless, these asylum seekers often are still considered as subsequent applicants and therefore are without shelter until this decision is officially taken.

 Right to reception: Applicants with a protection status in another EU Member State